 India said: I have immense sympathy when it comes down to sex offenders being transferred who are not going down the traditional transitioning route.
 For me it comes down to the doctors and the psychologists.

-Nine out of 10 trans-identifying males (trans women) still have intact & working male genitalia.
+Nine out of 10 trans-identifying males (trans women) still have intact and working male genitalia.

-This is obviously a massive issue when we’re talking about transgender males being legally entitled to go anywhere there are women & girls, to share live-in accommodations and showers with females.
+This is obviously a massive issue when we’re talking about transgender males being legally entitled to go anywhere there are women and girls, and to share live-in accommodation and showers with females.

-Piers & Susanna covered this issue with fair balance; we hope it’s helped to inform people about some of the pitfalls of gender self-id.
+Piers and Susanna covered this issue with fair balance; we hope it has helped to inform people about some of the pitfalls of gender self-ID.

 We would like the government to collate proper information about transgender people in UK prisons.
-It’s pretty shocking that Nicola & her colleagues had to dig out the data from various sources.
-Public policy should not be developed without solid information & impact assessments.
+It’s pretty shocking that Nicola and her colleagues had to dig out the data from various sources.
+Public policy should not be developed without solid information and impact assessments.